-I know, I know, after a big meal it’s the last thing you want to do.
-You’re uncomfortable and if you ate the wrong foods, you’re probably feeling crappy.
-Follow a FODMAP diet for 1-2 weeks to get the worst of your symptoms under control, then start walking!
+Lack of exercise and poor diet are the two top causes of belly bloat so get up and move.
 Going for a walk after dinner is something I learned from my British friends, and I’m not sure why everyone doesn’t do it.
 It’s such a great habit to help beat belly bloat.

 2. Don’t eat too fast

 Not chewing your food well and eating too fast causes you to swallow air, which can lead to bloating.
-Practice mindful eating where you become conscious of each bite, chew slower, take more breaks when you eat.
+Chew slower and take more breaks when you eat.
 An average-sized meal should take you at least 20 minutes to eat instead of the average of 5 minutes.